NathanHoekstra/Z80_interpreter/README.md

 - Parser to check the validity of the tokens
 - Runner to execute the parsed tokens
 - 16x16 pixel display that reads pixel color values from CPU memory (IO)
+- Error handling, invalid assembly lines are printed to the console

 ## Limitations